canhductran/kg-air-conditioners-avg/README.md

 npm install
 ```

-To run the project, do this
+To run the project, do this:

 ```bash
 cd kg-air-conditioners-avg
 npm run dev
 ```

-To run tests of the project, do this
+To run tests of the project, do this:

 ```bash
 cd kg-air-conditioners-avg